With summer coming to an end in Lake Forest, now is a good time to get a head start on air conditioner maintenance.

 - Examining lines, refrigerant levels and connections

-You can still have a tune-up done this fall—and we can get your furnace prepped for heating season too.
+It’s not too late to have service done this fall—and we can get your furnace ready for heating season too.

 There’s also some upkeep you can do alone between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.
+You only need about an hour to clean your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can test your equipment once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can run your system once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment